huggingface/blog/falcon-180b.md

 The released [chat model](https://huggingface.co/tiiuae/falcon-180B-chat) is fine-tuned on chat and instruction datasets with a mix of several large-scale conversational datasets.

+‼️ Commercial use:
+Falcon 180b can be commercially used but under very restrictive conditions, excluding any "hosting use".
+We recommend to check the [license](https://huggingface.co/spaces/tiiuae/falcon-180b-license/blob/main/LICENSE.txt) and consult your legal team if you are interested in using it for commercial purposes.

 ## How good is Falcon 180B?